-Both the X100S and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the X100S and the X Typ 113 have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the X Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Leica X Typ 113 Manual.
+Further information on the features and operation of the X100S and X Typ 113 can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Leica X Typ 113 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100S and the Leica X Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.